ManyClasses/manyclasses.org/content/updates/2019-07-19-ManyClasses1-Application-Summary.md

 * Number of applications received from approved institutions: 44
 * __Current number of applicants: 42__ (excludes 1 withdrawal & 1 that did not meet inclusion criteria)

 The institutions that have provided the necessary written approval for the ManyClasses study are: Indiana University, Penn State University, University of Nebraska Lincoln, University of Michigan, and University of Minnesota.
-We cannot fully express our appreciation to the many administrators at these institutions who helped shepherd ManyClasses through their approval process, and also to those at a handful of other institutions where approval was not possible at this time, but who made valiant efforts nevertheless.
+We cannot fully express our appreciation to the many administrators at these institutions who helped shepherd ManyClasses through their approval process, and also to those at a handful of other institutions where approval was not possible at this time, but who made valiant efforts nonetheless.

 Of the 42 qualifying applicants, here is a rough profile of their classes:
 <ul>